 Our theory suggests that special interest groups lobby directly on policies and issues for which the results are more transparent as special interests are more able to transmit information in these circumstances truthfully.
 However, on less transparent issues, special interests face obstacles to establishing credibility, and they tend to hire commercial lobbyists to lobby on their behalf.
 For example, we might suggest that the results of foreign policies are designed to realize the support or goodwill of other nations, or perhaps the foreign benefits from domestic policies might be hard to observe.
-Comparing the type of lobbyists reporting domestic lobbying under the Lobbying Disclosure Act of 1995 and lobbyists reporting lobbying on behalf of foreigners under the Foreign Agent Registration Act of 1938 in the United States, we note that there is a growing trend in commercial lobbyists (Groll and Ellis, 2017).
+Comparing the type of lobbyists reporting domestic lobbying under the Lobbying Disclosure Act of 1995 and lobbyists reporting lobbying on behalf of foreigners under the Foreign Agent Registration Act of 1938 in the United States, we note that there is a growing trend in commercial lobbying in domestic federal lobbying with a balanced number of in-house and commercial lobbyists (Groll and Ellis, 2017).
 Still, commercial lobbying firms are responsible for more than 90 percent of lobbying contacts on behalf of foreign governments (Shepherd and You, 2020; Kang and You, 2018; You, 2022).